mdn/browsercompat/docs/draft/views.rst

 The historical-browser-versions_ and historical-browser-version-features_
-resources will both refer to changeset_ 5284, and this changeset_ is linked to feature-set_ 816, despite the fact that no changes were made to the feature-set_.
+resources will both refer to changeset_ 5284, and this changeset_ is linked to feature_ 816, despite the fact that no changes were made to the feature_.
 This will facilitate displaying a history of the compatibility tables, for the purpose of reviewing changes and reverting vandalism.

 .. _browser-version: resources.html#browser-versions
 .. _browser-version-feature: resources.html#browser-versions-feature
-.. _feature-set: resources.html#feature-sets
+.. _feature: resources.html#features

 .. _changeset: change-control#changeset